-Sixth Form Destinations 2020
+Sixth Form Destinations 2021

-St George's begins the process of post 18 options in September of Year 12, encouraging students to consider all avenues and launching Google Classroom, enabling students to engage with "super-curricular" activities.
+SSt George's begins the process of post-18 options in September of Year 12, encouraging students to consider all avenues.
+This enables and supports students through the process of onward study; supporting them to engage with 'Super Curricular' activities and access a range of other contextual sources.

-Analysis of records in early September 2020 shows that:
+Analysis of records in early September 2021 shows that:

-- 173 students will begin undergraduate courses in 2020. - 30 students have decided to take a gap year, of which 21 students have deferred entries for undergraduate courses in 2021. - 1 student has entered a sponsored degree paid for by PwC. - 1 student received a full sporting scholarship to study at Northern Kentucky University, USA. - 1 student was offered a place at Massachusetts Institute of Technology (MIT), USA.
+- 184 students will begin undergraduate courses in 2021 - 15 students have decided to take a gap year, of which some have deferred entries for undergraduate courses in 2022 - 1 student has gained a place to study in America - 5 students will be starting apprenticeships

-Summary of Honours Courses - 2020 Leavers (2020 Entry)
+Summary of Honours Courses - 2021 Leavers (2021 Entry)

-173 students starting at university in 2020 had selected the following choices (figures in brackets are for the 2019 Entry):
+184 students starting at university in 2021 had selected the following choices (figures in brackets are for the 2020 Entry):

+Humanities/Law/Politics/Economics 30% (25%)

+Sciences/Maths/Engineering/Medics/Architecture/Product Design 37% (33.5%

+Finance/Business 15% (10%)

+Arts/Performing Arts/Languages 17% (7%)

-Humanities/Law/Politics/Economics 25.0% (34.0%) Sciences/Maths/Engineering/Medics/Architecture/Product Design 33.5% (31.0%) Finance/Business 10.0% (22.0%) Arts/Performing Arts/Languages 7.0% (11.0%) Other - Education/Events/Food/Liberal Arts 24.5% (2.0%)
+Other - Education/Events/Food/Liberal Arts 1% (24.5%)